-This project is a small-scale power plant located in Santa Ana, in the city of Cuenca, central-southern Ecuador.
+Pichacay Landfill Gas Renewable Energy Project is a small-scale power plant located in Santa Ana, in the city of Cuenca, central-southern Ecuador.
 It comprises the capture of methane gas generated by the decomposing domestic and commercial city waste at the landfill site.
 The captured methane is combusted in engines that convert the captured gas to renewable electricity, which is delivered to the electricity grid.

 The Pichacay landfill site opened in 2001 and receives approximately 115,000 tonnes of waste annually.
-The LFG to renewable energy project started commercial operation in July 2017 and has a current capacity of 0.85 MW.
+The landfill gas (LFG) renewable energy project started commercial operation in July 2017 and has a current capacity of 0.85 MW.
 The capacity will expand to 3.5MW as the project completes its phased expansion and accepts more waste.

-The project has been approved and verified by EPIC Sustainability Services Private Limited Verra under the United Nations’ Clean Development Mechanism (CDM) for Landfill Methane Recovery.
+This project has been approved and verified by EPIC Sustainability Services Private Limited Verra under the United Nations’ Clean Development Mechanism (CDM) for Landfill Methane Recovery.
 The carbon credits are issued through Verra’s Verified Carbon Standard (VCS) program.